-On October 29, 2012, the Company released the highlights of its NI 43-101 compliant positive Preliminary Economic Assessment ("PEA") of the Lac Knife project.
-The PEA, prepared by RPA, in collaboration with Soutex ("Soutex" - responsible for metallurgy and mineral processing) demonstrates that Lac Knife has a positive potential to become a profitable producer of graphite.
+On October 29, 2012, the Company released the highlights of its positive Preliminary Economic Assessment (PEA) of the Lac Knife project completed in accordance with the National Instrument 43-101.
+The PEA, prepared by RPA, in collaboration with Soutex (responsible for metallurgy and mineral processing) demonstrates that Lac Knife has a positive potential to become a profitable producer of graphite.